 Using a tuning protocol, a different team member each week comes prepared to share a recent lesson and the student work that resulted from the lesson.
 Using a document projector or simply by making copies, this teacher briefly shares the lesson objective and instructional strategies and sequence, and some student work samples that show attainment of the objective, as well as examples that slightly or grossly missed the boat.

 The presenting teacher also has developed a focusing question, which is designed to focus team members’ suggestions on a specific issue that arose in the lesson, such as “What are some additional strategies for supporting my students who have poor written grammar skills?”
 The strategy discussion and idea sharing strongly benefits every team member, not just the presenting teacher.
 Team feedback includes compliments and accolades for the lesson, as well as suggestions.

-Putting the Tuning Protocol into Action
+Putting the tuning protocol into action

-Introduction (One to two minutes)
+Introduction (1 to 2 minutes)

 Team facilitator reviews the team norms, reviews the protocol steps, and introduces the presenting teacher.

-Lesson objective and instructional strategies (Five minutes)
+Lesson objective and instructional strategies (5 minutes)

 Presenting teacher outlines lesson objective and strategies/sequence, as well as student work samples that exhibit both successes and problems.

 Team members ask any questions they need to clarify what the presenting teacher has shared.

 Silent idea generating (5 minutes)